Curious if your weed is spiked? How To Tell If Weed Is Laced? Sometimes our tolerance reaches the point where cannabis seems ineffective.

 If you have someone by your side, request them to drive you to the hospital; otherwise, call a marijuana helpline to tell them the situation and ask what should be your next step.
-This is till the symptoms are in control and you are only lightly sweating.
+This is until the symptoms are in control and you only lightly sweat.

 If you feel your heart rate is increasing or decreasing, your senses are malfunctioning, or you feel unable to speak, call 911 immediately.
 You need medical help immediately, and not doing so may cause your life.

 There are some self-devised ways to avoid laced marijuana; these are as follows:

 If you are buying from a dispensary or a local legal drugstore, ask the retailer for the COA of their flowers, edibles, and raw weed.
 They will show you the lab reports if any, and then you can make the decision.